tek5030/lab-dnn/lab-guide/4-further-work.md

 One suggestion is to feed the output of one network as input to a new network.
 [face_recognition_sface] from the OpenCV model zoo is an example of this.

-We have added a set of models that we found to be missing in the OpenCV model zoo: [Depth estimation](https://github.com/tek5030/lab-dnn/tree/main/depth_estimation), [Human Pose Estimation](https://github.com/tek5030/lab-dnn/tree/main/human_pose_estimation) and [Keypoint detection](https://github.com/tek5030/lab-dnn/tree/main/keypoints).
+We have added a set of models that we found to be missing in the OpenCV model zoo: [Depth estimation](https://github.com/tek5030/lab-dnn/tree/main/depth_estimation), [Human Pose Estimation](https://github.com/tek5030/lab-dnn/tree/main/human_pose_estimation), [Open World detection](https://github.com/tek5030/lab-dnn/tree/main/openworld_detection) and [Keypoint detection](https://github.com/tek5030/lab-dnn/tree/main/keypoints).

 These examples are already completed, but can be extended only limited to your imagination.